linuxhw/hw-probe/README.md

 You can make a probe of your computer with the help of [AppImage](#appimage), [Docker](#docker), [Snap](#snap), [Flatpak](#flatpak), [Live CD](#live-cd) or RPM/Deb package.

-By creating probes you contribute to the "HDD/SSD Real-Life Reliability Test" study: https://github.com/linuxhw/SMART
+By creating probes you contribute to the "HDD/SSD Desktop-Class Reliability Test" study: https://github.com/linuxhw/SMART

 Install